Vision Care Technology

 International Joint Commission on Allied Health Personnel in Ophthalmology (IJCAHPO) contact information:

-Unsuccessful completion of all items within the mandated time-frame will preclude the application and therefore the application will not be considered for admission review.
+Unsuccessful completion of all items within the mandated time-frame will preclude the application and therefore the applicant will not be considered for admission review.

 Meeting Criteria for selection does not guarantee admission to the program.
 Final selection will be based on the applicant pool and space available.

-Submission of all transcripts from all colleges attended.
-See application check list for more information.
+Ensure to submit official transcripts from all colleges attended.
+Please see application check list for additional information.